Peng-Rao/Computing-Infrastructures-Notes/notes/chapters/chapter1.typ

 = SSD
 Solid State Drives (SSDs) are a type of storage device that use flash memory to store data.
 Unlike traditional hard disk drives (HDDs), which rely on spinning disks and mechanical read/write heads, SSDs have no moving parts.
 This fundamental difference leads to several key advantages and characteristics that make SSDs particularly well-suited for modern computing environments.

+== Flash Translation Layer (FTL)
+The Flash Translation Layer (FTL) is a crucial component of SSDs that manages the mapping between logical block addresses (LBAs) used by the operating system and the physical locations in the NAND flash memory.
+The FTL handles several important tasks:
+- Data Allocation and Address translation
+- Garbage Collection
+- Wear Leveling

+== Core Components of SSDs
+=== NAND Flash Memory
+NAND flash memory is the main storage medium in SSDs.
+Stores data in memory cells, typically using these types:
+- *SLC (Single-Level Cell):* Stores one bit per cell
+- *MLC (Multi-Level Cell):* Stores two bits per cell
+- *TLC (Triple-Level Cell):* Stores three bits per cell
+- *QLC (Quad-Level Cell):* Stores four bits per cell

+== Logical organization
+=== Blocks
+The *block* in SSDs is the smallest unit that can be erased.
+It consists of multiple pages and can be cleaned using the *ERASE* command.

+=== Pages
+The *page* is the smallest unit that can be read/written.
+It is a sub-unit of an erase block and consists of the number of bytes which can be read/written in a single operations through the *READ* or *PROGRAM* commands.
+Pages can be in three states:
+- *Empty:* They do not contain data.
+- *Dirty (or INVALID):* They contain data, but this data is no longer in use (or never used).
+- *In use (or VALID):* The page contains data that can be actually read.

 #pagebreak()

+= RAID
+*RAID* stands for *Redundant Array of Independent Disks*.
+It's a data storage technology that combines multiple physical hard drives into a single logical unit for the purposes of *redundancy*, *performance improvement*, or both.
+Two orthogonal techniques:
+- *data striping:* to improve performance
+- *redundancy:* to improve reliability

+== Data Striping
+Data are written sequentially (a vector, a file, a table, ......) in units (stripe unit: bit, byte, blocks) on multiple disks according to a cyclic algorithm  (round robin).
+- *stripe unit:* dimension of the unit of data that are written on a single disk
+- *stripe width:* number of disks considered by the striping algorithm

+== RAID Level 0
+Data are written on a *single logical disk* and split in several blocks distributed across the disks according to a striping algorithm.
+- *used where performance and capacity, rather than reliability*, are the primary concerns, minimum two drives required
+- *lowest cost* because it does not employ redundancy (no error-correcting codes are computed and stored)
+- *best write performance* (it does not need to update redundant data and it is parallelized)
+- *single* disk failure will result in data loss

+How do you access specific data blocks?
+- Disk = logical_block_number % number_of_disks
+- Offset = logical_block_number / number_of_disks

+=== Analysis of RAID 0
+- Capacity: N, All space on all drives can be filled with data
+- Reliability: 0, No redundancy, if one disk fails, all data is lost
+- Sequential read and write: $N times S$, Full parallelization across drives
+- Random read and write: $N times R$, Full parallelization across all drives

+#pagebreak()

+== RAID Level 1
+RAID 0 offers high performance, but *zero error recovery*, the key idea is to make two copies of all data (minimum 2 disk drives).
+- *high reliability:* when a disk fails  the second copy is used
+- *Fast writes* (no error correcting code should be computed) - but still slower than standard disks (due to duplication)
+- *high costs* (50% of the capacity is used)

+=== Analysis of RAID 1
+- *Capacity:* N/2, Half of the total space is used for data storage
+- *Reliability:* 1, If one disk fails, the other copy is still available
+- *Sequential read:* $N / 2 times S$, Half of the read blocks are wasted, thus halving throughput
+- *Sequential write:* $N / 2 times S$, Two copies of all data, thus half throughput
+- *Random read:* $N times R$, Best case scenario for RAID 1, Reads can parallelize across all disks
+- *Random write:* $N / 2 times R$, Two copies of all data, thus half throughput

+== RAID Level 4
+RAID 4 is similar to RAID 0, but it adds a *dedicated parity disk* to store error-correcting codes for the data blocks.
+This allows for recovery in case of a single disk failure.
+- *dedicated parity disk* is used to store the error-correcting codes for the data blocks
+- *high reliability:* when a disk fails the parity disk is used to recover the data

+=== Analysis of RAID 4
+- *Capacity:* N - 1, One disk is used for parity
+- *Reliability:* 1, If one disk fails, the parity disk can be used to recover the data
+- *Sequential read:* $(N - 1) times S$, Parity disk is not read
+- *Sequential write:* $(N - 1) times S$, Parity must be updated
+- *Random read:* $(N - 1) times R$, Best case scenario, reads can parallelize across all disks
+- *Random write:* $R / 2$, Writes serialize due to the parity drive, Each write requires 1 read and 1 write of the parity drive, thus $R / 2$

+== Reliability Calculation

+#pagebreak()

+= Data Center Building
+== Cooling Systems
+IT equipment generates *a lot of heat:* the *cooling system* is usually a very expensive component of the datacenter, and it is composed by *coolers*, *heat-exchangers* and *cold water tanks*.

+== Tier of Data Centers
+#table(
+  columns: (auto, 1fr, auto),
+  align: (center, left, center),
+  stroke: 1pt + gray,
+  fill: (x, y) => if y == 0 { rgb("#d4e6d4") } else { rgb("#e8f5e8") },

+  [*Tier Level*], [*Requirements*], [*Downtime*],

+  [*1*],
+  [
+    - Single non-redundant distribution path serving the IT equipment\
+    - Non-redundant capacity components\
+    - Basic site infrastructure with expected availability of 99.671% ],
+  [#text(red)[*29h*]],

+  [*2*],
+  [
+    - Meets or exceeds all Tier 1 requirements\
+    - Redundant site infrastructure capacity components with expected availability of 99.741% ],
+  [#text(red)[*22,5h*]],

+  [*3*],
+  [
+    - Meets or exceeds all Tier 2 requirements\
+    - Multiple independent distribution paths serving the IT equipment\
+    - All IT equipment must be dual-powered and fully compatible with the topology of a site's architecture\
+    - Concurrently maintainable site infrastructure with expected availability of 99.982% ],
+  [#text(red)[*1,5h*]],

+  [*4*],
+  [
+    - Meets or exceeds all Tier 3 requirements\
+    - All cooling equipment is independently dual-powered, including chillers and heating, ventilating and air-conditioning (HVAC) systems\
+    - Fault-tolerant site infrastructure with electrical power storage and distribution facilities with expected availability of 99.995%
+  ],
+  [#text(red)[*0,5h*]],
+)

+#pagebreak()

+= Virtualization
+A *Virtual Machine (VM)* is a logical abstraction able to provide a virtualized execution environment.
+More specifically, a VM:
+- provides identical software behavior
+- consists in a combination of physical machine and virtualizing software
+- may appear as different resources than physical machine
+- may result in different levels of performances

+Its tasks are:
+- To map virtual resources or states to corresponding physical ones
+- To use physical machine instructions/calls to execute the virtual ones.

+Two types of Virtual Machines:
+- *Process VMs*
+- *System VMs*

+== Process Virtual Machines
+Process VMs is able to support an individual process, the virtualizing software is placed at the *ABI interface*, on top of the OS/hardware combination.

+The virtualizing software emulates both user-level instructions and operating system calls.
+The virtualization software is usually called *Runtime Software*.

+== System Virtual Machines
+System VMs provide a complete system environment that can  support an operating system (potentially with many user processes).
+It provides operating system running in it access to underlying hardware resources (networking, I/O, a GUI).

+Virtualizing software placed between hardware and software (emulates the ISA interface seen by software).
+The virtualization software is called *VMM (Virtual Machine Monitor)*.
+The VMM can provide its functionality either working directly on the hardware, or running on another OS.

+#figure(image("../figures/host-guest.jpg"))

+- *Host:* the underlying platform supporting the environment/system
+- *Guest:* the software that runs in the VM environment as the guest.

+== Virtual Machine Managers
+An application that:
+- manages the virtual machines
+- mediates access to the hardware resources on the physical host system
+- intercepts and handles any privileged or protected instructions issued by the virtual machines